tejhappy/HSLP-IITH/README.md

 ## Introduction
+With the need for complex understanding on electrical  signals analog domain found to be ineeficient for the need so, the need for the digital domain has established in the industry.
+This function is established with the help of simple Mixed signal circuit knows as ADC -- Analog to Digital Converter.
+This repo has one such circuit which converts the analog input to digital output.

 This repo explains the CMOS Current Comparator circuit suitable for High Speed and Low Power applications.
 Current comparator’s Speed and Power consumption had been simulated and measured in 28nm CMOS process.
 Transient response confirms the very high-speed operation of the reference Current Comparator.
 In addition to the above, the circuit has very low power of 1.855μW and operates at a frequency of 20MHz with a minimal supply voltage of 0.9v